rails/rails/guides/source/working_with_javascript_in_rails.md

 })
 ```

+NOTE: As of Rails 5.1 and the new `rails-ujs`, the parameters `data, status, xhr`
+have been bundled into `event.detail`.
+For information about the previously used
+`jquery-ujs` in Rails 5 and earlier, read the [`jquery-ujs` wiki](https://github.com/rails/jquery-ujs/wiki/ajax).

 ### Stoppable events

 If you stop `ajax:before` or `ajax:beforeSend` by returning false from the
 handler method, the Ajax request will never take place.
 The `ajax:before` event
-is also useful for manipulating form data before serialization.
-The
+can manipulate form data before serialization and the
-`ajax:beforeSend` event is also useful for adding custom request headers.
+`ajax:beforeSend` event is useful for adding custom request headers.

 If you stop the `ajax:aborted:file` event, the default behavior of allowing the
 browser to submit the form via normal means (i.e. non-Ajax submission) will be